Winter Travel Tips and Information

 - If you can't pull off the roadway, slow down, turn on your low beam headlights and sound the horn occasionally.
 Use the white fog line or roadside reflectors if necessary to help guide you.

 "Too fast" is too risky

 One of the most common errors contributing to crashes last year was "driving too fast for conditions."
 More than 10 percent of crashes had this error as the main reason for the crash.
-Every years, in fact, "driving too fast for conditions" show up in the top five most common reasons for crashes.
+Every year, in fact, "driving too fast for conditions" shows up in the top five most common reasons for crashes.
 Slow down!
 You must make adjustments in your driving when road conditions have changed.

 Be seen: Use headlights in winter!

 Turning on your low-beam headlights during the daytime in the winter months can help make your vehicle more visible to other drivers, bicyclists and pedestrians.

 When natural light is low — at dawn or dusk or when it’s raining, cloudy or snowing — you can improve your vehicle’s visibility significantly by turning on your low-beam headlights.
 In fact, many newer vehicles come with daytime running lights so that anytime the vehicle is operating, the low-beam headlights are on to improve visibility.

 Driving with your lights on during the day throughout the winter helps contrast your vehicle against buildings and other terrain features.
 Diminished visibility results when there is little contrast between the color of a vehicle and its background, such as a lightly colored car against snow or a green car against foliage.
 Small cars are harder to see at a distance compared to pickups and SUVs.
 Headlights also contribute to safety on highways with one lane of travel in each direction.